Mortimer Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should commence your Mortimer lease extension
+Main reasons to commence your Mortimer lease extension

 A Mortimer leasehold property depreciates with the years remaining on the lease.

-Mortimer property with a lease extension has roughly the same value as a freehold
+An extended lease has roughly the same value as a freehold

-Lenders may decide not to issue a mortgage on a short lease
+Lending institutions may decide not to issue a mortgage with a short lease

 Lender Requirement

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Skipton Building Society 85 years from the date of completion of the mortgage

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge dealing with Mortimer lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge procuring Mortimer lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Mortimer Lease Extension Case Summaries:
+Mortimer Lease Extension Example Cases:

 Mortimer case: